 Primary immunodeficiency disorders — also called primary immune disorders or primary immunodeficiency — weaken the immune system, allowing infections and other health problems to occur more easily.

-Many people with primary immunodeficiency are born missing some of the body's immune defenses, which leaves them more susceptible to germs that can cause infections.
+Many people with primary immunodeficiency are born missing some of the body's immune defenses or with the immune system not working properly, which leaves them more susceptible to germs that can cause infections.

-Treatments can boost the immune system for many types of primary immunodeficiency disorders.
-Most people with the condition lead relatively normal, productive lives.
+Treatments can boost the immune system in many types of primary immunodeficiency disorders.
+Research is ongoing, leading to improved treatments and enhanced quality of life for people with the condition.

 Signs and symptoms differ depending on the type of primary immunodeficiency disorder, and they vary from person to person.

 Signs and symptoms of primary immunodeficiency can include:

 - Frequent and recurrent pneumonia, bronchitis, sinus infections, ear infections, meningitis or skin infections